 “But God, who comforts the depressed, comforted us in the coming of Titus.”
 (NASB)

-The most important key is to tell someone about your depression.
+The most important key is to begin your healing is to tell someone about your depression.
 Keeping it a secret will only work against you.
 There is healing waiting to happen when you take the first step.